 For as many times as I’ve traveled through Florida, I’ve only experienced a couple of places on the eastern side of the sunshine state.
-In 2022, I decided to change that and highlight some of the lesser known places along Florida’s eastern shores and first up – is Amelia Island.
+In 2022, I went to find out what is so special about Amelia Island.
+The tiny island may not be one of the top destinations for tourists unfamiliar with Florida’s eastern coast.
+But, there are plenty of things to do on Amelia Island and it should definitely be a spot on your road trip list.

 Amelia Island has everything you’d need for a Florida vacation: shopping, great dining, not-too-crowded beaches, along with a bit of history and recreation.